auth0/docs/articles/tokens.md

 ###Uses

-The Auth0 access token is used to call the Auth0 API.
+The Auth0 access token is used to call the Auth0 Management APIv1.
+This version of the Auth0 Management API has been deprecated and should no longer be used.

-It can be used to call the /userinfo endpoint within the authentication API to get user profile information. https://auth0.com/docs/auth-api#user-profile
+It can also be used to call the /userinfo endpoint within the authentication API to get user profile information. https://auth0.com/docs/auth-api#user-profile

 ###Best practices
 ####Token Validation
-The Auth0 access token is only used to call Auth0 APIv1 and as such Auth0 is the only entity that needs to validate this token.
+The Auth0 access token is only used to call Auth0 Management APIv1 and as such Auth0 is the only entity that needs to validate this token.
 Applications do not need to validate this token in any way.

 ## Identity Provider Access Tokens